 Thu 7 March, 7pm - 9.30pm

 Bioluminescence, from the Greek bios for living and lumen for light, is the natural phenomena that makes fireflies glow and allows deep sea squid to find each other in the dark.
-We explored the phenomenon of bioluminescence both natural, thanks to some judicious bacterial cultivation following a trip to the local fishmonger, and artificial with our old friend Escherichia Coli.
+We will explore the phenomenon of bioluminescence both natural, thanks to some judicious bacterial cultivation following a trip to the local fishmonger, and artificial with our old friend Escherichia Coli.

 Cellular Gastronomy – An Alternative Sunday Lunch